Getting started as a volunteer

 I've registered my interest, what next?

-Someone from your local volunteer team will be in touch shortly after you register.
+A local volunteer will be in touch shortly after you register.
 They’ll aim to do this within a week, but it can take longer.
 They'll be your main contact at the start and are there to support you and help you find the best role for you.
 They'll provide you with key contacts, information and resources.

 Units are local Girlguiding groups.
 If you plan to volunteer with girls, ask your local contact about going on a taster visit to a unit meeting (either where you hope to volunteer, or somewhere else).
 It's a great way to get an idea of how meetings are run, talk to other volunteers and pick up activity tips and ideas.

-Disclosure checks look at your criminal record.
-You’ll need to complete one if your role involves unsupervised access or staying overnight at a residential event with girls and young women.
+You’ll need to complete a criminal record disclosure check if your role involves regular contact or staying overnight at a residential event with girls and young women.

-Your local volunteer contact will be in touch about the disclosure checks if they're needed for your role.
+Your local volunteer contact will be in touch about the criminal record disclosure checks if they're needed for your role.

 Who else can support me?